-Examines policing in the United States, including: historical foundations, emerging issues, and the relationship between law enforcement and the community.
+Credits: 3 Examines policing in the United States, including: historical foundations, emerging issues, and the relationship between law enforcement and the community.
 The various types of law enforcement agencies, their administrative practices, and the behavior of those involved in the delivery of police services are examined from the perspective of democratic values, racial and ethnic

-Examines the history and total correctional process from law enforcement through the administration of justice, probation, prisons, correctional institutions, and parole.
+Credits: 3 Examines the history and total correctional process from law enforcement through the administration of justice, probation, prisons, correctional institutions, and parole.
 Also examines the principles, theories, phenomena and problems of the crime, society, and the criminal justice system from the perspective of criminology and the criminal justice system in general.
 Emphasizes the role

 Credits: 3 Introduces and applies methods for criminal justice and criminology with an emphasis on the scientific method and the role of empirical inquiry into criminal justice and criminology.
 This course will include the study of methodologies of data collection and analysis, the logic of research, the role of theory, measurement, sampling and research designs.